 Milwaukee Gun Crime Lawyer

-Gun Crime Defense Representation in Waukesha and Kenosha Counties
+Gun Crime Defense Representation In Waukesha And Kenosha Counties

 The right to bear arms under the Second Amendment does not come without caveats and complications.
 Gun possession and firearms under state and federal laws are heavily regulated.
 For example, in Wisconsin, open and concealed carry are legal under certain conditions.
 Not knowing or understanding these conditions can result in weapon charges, leading to prison sentences, significant fines, and even the loss of your right to possess firearms.

-Suppose you are facing weapon charges of any kind.
-In that case, you will need an experienced legal professional to defend you at each stage of the legal process.
-At Lee Law Firm, LLC, we know what is at stake in these cases and are committed to championing equal justice.
-Our Milwaukee gun crime attorney is a former prosecutor who will work to protect your rights and build the best possible defense.
-We understand the stress and uncertainty you are likely experiencing in this challenging moment.
+If you are facing weapon charges of any kind, you will need an experienced legal professional to defend you at each stage of the legal process.
+At Lee Law Firm, LLC, we know what is at stake in these cases.
+Our founding attorney May Lee is a gun crime defense attorney committed to championing equal justice.
+She is a former prosecutor who will work with our legal team to protect your rights and build the best possible defense.
+WeI understand the stress and uncertainty you are likely experiencing in this challenging moment.
 We will do everything we can to secure the favorable outcome you deserve.

-Penalties for Gun Crimes in Wisconsin
+Penalties For Gun Crimes In Wisconsin

 Wisconsin firearm crimes are charged as a misdemeanor or felonies, depending on the nature of the case and other circumstances.
 For example, someone is more likely to face felony charges if they have been previously convicted of a felony or are currently the subject of a restraining order.